ttaubert/octoblog/source/_posts/2015-10-27-more-privacy-less-latency-improved-handshakes-in-tls-13.markdown

 the same round-trip time as for an unencrypted HTTP request.* All communication following the `ServerHello` will again be encrypted with the ephemeral secret, derived from the client's *and* server's ephemeral key shares.
-After exchanging `Finished` messages traffic will be encrypted with keys derived from the master secret.
+After exchanging `Finished` messages the server will be re-authenticated, and traffic encrypted with keys derived from the master secret.

 ### Security of 0-RTT Handshakes